-Market Update June 2020
+Market Update August 2020

 Monthly market update providing objective information about crops, cattle, forestry and other diverse farming business in Uruguay.